-When it comes to assembling persuasive copy, like any other construction job, you need to rely on your skills, experience, and toolbox.
+When it comes to assembling persuasive words for copywriting, like any other construction job, you need to rely on your skills, experience, and toolbox.

 The toolbox of the writer is filled with words.

 This speaks to just how damned efficient they are.
-Simple language is crystal-clear language, and these words make it clear just what you want your reader to do.
+Simple language is crystal-clear, as we’ve learned from Brian’s article How to Write like Hemingway.
+And these compelling words make just what you want your reader to do clear.

-Warning: I can’t stress enough — just as in the application of writing headlines that work — you must understand why these words are persuasive, and you must use them in the contexts that make sense for your audience and your business.
+Warning: I can’t stress enough, though — just as in the application of writing headlines that work — you must understand why these words are persuasive.
+You can’t forget to use them in the contexts that make sense for your audience and your business.
 If you just start slapping them on every piece of content you create for no apparent reason, you’ll quickly see just how unpersuasive they can be.

 There, you’ve been warned.
 Now, let’s get on with the show …

-There’s an often-cited study in the copywriting world about a piece of Yale research that reveals “You” to be the #1 power word out of a supposed 12.
+There’s an often-cited study in the copywriting world.
+It’s about a piece of Yale research that reveals “You” to be the #1 power word out of a supposed 12.

 Despite the fact that the study likely never happened, I have some actual research that reveals the power of invoking the self.

 As it turns out, while people might like the word “you,” it is guaranteed that they love reading their own name much more.

 According to research examining brain activation, few things light us up quite like seeing our own names in print or on the screen.
 Our names are intrinsically tied to our self-perception and make up a massive part of our identity.
 No surprise then, that we become more engaged and even more trusting of a message in which our name appears.